Varna (Hinduism): Varna and jāti

+Scholars describe this classification as theoretical or idealized, in contrast to jāti (community), which refers to the thousands of endogamous groups prevalent across the South Asia.
+A jati may be divided into exogamous groups based on the same gotras.
+The classical authors scarcely speak of anything other than the varnas; even Indologists have sometimes confused the two.

 The Vedas

 The earliest application to the formal division into four social classes (without using the term varna) appears in the late Rigvedic Purusha Sukta (RV 10.90.11–12), where the Brahman, Rajanya (instead of Kshatriya), Vaishya and Shudra classes are described as forming the mouth, arms, thighs and feet at the sacrifice of the primordial Purusha, respectively: